adithcm/Legal-Document-Discrepancy-Benchmark-Dataset/README.md

 - `pertubed_legal_documents/<pertubation>_<categories>_contradiction/modified_file_tags/modified...txt` contains the modified documents with the tags for parts that are modified.

 # TODO
-- For eval purposes, we will need to remove the tags from `pertubed_legal_documents/<pertubation>_<categories>_contradiction/modified_file_tags/modified...txt` before passing into to other LLMs for evaluation.
+1. For eval purposes, we will need to remove the tags from `pertubed_legal_documents/<pertubation>_<categories>_contradiction/modified_file_tags/modified...txt` before passing into to other LLMs for evaluation.
+2. Create prompts to read the non-tagged files and test to see if LLM can find the perturbation within the file. produce an explanation from LLM.
+3. Create LLM persona and introduce few shot prompting, give definition of each type of perturbation.
+4. LLM answer: section where perturbation lies, an explanation of why this is a perturbation, categorize the type of perturbation.
+5. Human eval: compare LLM explanation answer to Json ground truth file.
+6. Sketch out LLM eval and test it if possible.